 We’ve all heard the negative superstitions surrounding black cats widely believed in some countries.
-But this wasn’t always the case and in many areas, black cats are considered extremely LUCKY!
+But this wasn’t always the case.
+And in many areas throughout world history, black cats are considered extremely LUCKY!

-During Europe’s middle ages, cats began to be associated with so-called witches.
+During Europe’s middle ages, cats began to be associated with “so-called” witches.
 One article mentions further “proof” of this that spread the belief in 16th century England.
-These theories became deeply ingrained in the American colonies during the devastating Salem witch trials.
+And these theories became deeply ingrained in the American colonies during the devastating Salem witch trials.

 A father and son came across a black cat while walking in the woods.
 After throwing rocks at the poor feline, it ran into a nearby house.
 The woman whose house it was, was of course a suspected witch.
 When the “witch” was seen the next day in town, limping and bruised, this was proof enough to believe she had transformed into the cat.
 Witches apparently did this so they could prowl the streets at night unseen.

-So what of these other superstitions that associate black cats with prosperity and good luck?
+So what of these other superstitions throughout history that associate black cats with prosperity and good luck?

-Black cats bring wealth, prosperity and can lead you to treasure!
+Many believe that black cats bring wealth, prosperity and can lead you to treasure.
+Bonus!

-In the French countryside, peasants believed that if you release a black cat at the crossroads containing 5 intersecting roads, following the cat would lead you to a treasure.
+In the French countryside, there is an interesting “tail”.
+Peasants believed that if you release a black cat at a crossroads containing 5 intersecting roads, following the cat would lead you to a treasure.

 When in the south of France, you may hear the word “matagot”.
 This is how locals refer to black cats, also known as “money” or “magician” cats.
-The cat must be shown respect, such as providing proper sleeping quarters, offering the first bite during a meal or being allowed to remain in the home after their owner’s death.
+The cat must be shown respect.
+For example, providing proper sleeping quarters, offering the first bite during a meal or being allowed to remain in the home after their owner’s death.
 If this is done, the cat will reward their human with good luck and wealth.

 Black cats make your home safe.